 For information contact Jay Jacoby.

-Hazak is a social club for CBI congregants and guests 55 and older.
-Hazak members meet the first Wednesday of each month, typically for dinner at a local restaurant, and sometimes with an added "event" before dinner.
+Club Havurah is a social club for CBI congregants and guests.
+We usually meet monthly, typically for dinner at a local restaurant, and sometimes with an added "event" before or after dinner.
 The overall goal is to schmooze, debate, discuss, and interact.
 We welcome new members!

-To find out more, send an email to: firstname.lastname@example.org.
+To find out more, send an email to Helene at email@example.com.

 "By attracting Jews who may be un-engaged or under-engaged to Jewish social action programs, we can increase their interactions with other Jews, strengthen their knowledge of Jewish values and, hence, make them feel engaged in our Jewish community." - Alan Escovitz

 Make a Difference

 CBI has a long history of social activism and g'milut chasadim (acts of loving kindness).
 Our Social Action Committee is involved in a wide variety of local and national issues, championing economic, social and racial justice.
 Inside the CBI community, the Chesed Group coordinates the talents and energies of the congregation in order to care for fellow congregants in need.
 On behalf of the entire Asheville Jewish community, the CBI Chevra Kadisha (holy society) performs the holy mitzvah of caring for and preparing someone who has died.

 What's your social justice passion?
 Chances are, the CBI Social Action Committee is fighting for it.